Options Trading Glossary

 OI (Open Interest)

-Total number of outstanding contracts at a strike.
-High OI = liquid.
+Total number of outstanding contracts at a strike — open positions, not today's trades (that's volume).
+High OI = liquid, and it's the raw material under dealer-gamma walls and max pain.
 OptionsDeck's contract picker requires ≥25 OI to consider a contract fillable.

 OPEX (Options Expiration)